joshnuss/http-shark/README.md

 ## How it works

-You redirect your live API traffic thru the proxy, each request is recorded in mongodb and can be viewed in realtime in the dashboard.
+Redirect your live API traffic thru the proxy, each request is recorded in mongodb and can be viewed in realtime via the dashboard.

 ## Installation